The Blog of Toledo Lucas County Public Library

 As a lifelong fan of Anne Rice, one thing I can say is that her love for New Orleans comes through her work in spades.
 Entire paragraphs are dedicated to setting the scene of a location.
 With writing like that, it’s hard not to fall just as much in love with the locations as it is the story-line and characters.
 In fact, one could make a strong argument that in many books (and movies or TV series), the location can be, and often is, one of the main characters.

 So, ever since I picked up my first Anne Rice novel in junior high, I’ve longed to visit the New Orleans described so beautifully and thoroughly in Rice's work.
 But, it’s a hot place - a humid place - and proved harder than expected to find friends willing to travel there with me.

 As a compromise, a friend suggested a Twilight-Twin Peaks road trip, as both were set in the Pacific Northwest.
 And hence, my first bookcation was born!

 Road Trip Part I: Twilight

 I liked the Twilight books!
-Sometimes the books (and hence, fans of the books) get flak from critics, but I think we should not judge what people enjoy reading.
+Sometimes the books (and fans of the books) get flak from critics, but I think we should not judge what people enjoy reading.
 I mean…they’re reading and that's great!
 As someone who loves most things vampire-related (the most sophisticated of all fictional monsters, if you ask me), I found the books fun and inventive, and thought there were interesting characters and family dynamics.

 For the Twilight portion of our road trip, we headed to: